 Learn more about snow removal procedures by viewing the Frequently Asked Questions below.
-Have a question that isn't address below?
-Give the Town of Newmarket a call at 905-895-5193 and one of our Customer Service associates will gladly answer any inquiries you have.
+Have a question that isn't addressed below email [email protected] and we will get back to you as soon as possible.

-This Frequently Asked Questions page adresses general questions the Town of Newmarket recieves for winter road maintenance.
+This Frequently Asked Questions page addresses general questions the Town of Newmarket receives for winter road maintenance.
 For more information on sidewalk snow plowing procedures, please view the sidewalk snow clearing webpage.

 How much salting/plowing does the Town of Newmarket conduct?